dhellmann/pymotw-3/source/filecmp/index.rst

 The *shallow* argument tells :func:`cmp` whether to look at the contents of the file, in addition to its metadata.
-The default is to perform a shallow comparison using the information available from :func:`os.stat` without looking at content.
-Files of the same size created at the same time are reported as the same, if their contents are not compared.
+The default is to perform a shallow comparison using the information available from :func:`os.stat`.
+If the stat results are the same, the files are considered the same so files of the same size created at the same time are reported as the same, even if their contents differ.
+When *shallow* is ``False``, the contents of the file are always compared.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'filecmp_cmp.py'))